School of Theatre Admissions & Auditions

 The School of Theatre also attends auditions/interviews for all 4 degree programs off campus when the opportunity presents itself.
 This year, the School of Theatre will be attending:

-- Missouri Thespians Festival - St. Louis, MO - Thursday, January 9th - Saturday, January 11th
+- Missouri Thespians Festival - Kansas City, MO

-BFA Acting, BFA Theatre for Young Audiences, and BA Theatre Performance Audition Requirements
+BFA Acting and BA Theatre and Performance Audition Requirements

 - Candidates must perform, by memory, 2 contrasting monologues not to exceed three total minutes in length.
 Here are some helpful tips when choosing your monologues!